A day-by-day look at the Thailand cave ordeal

 July 6: Officials indicate that they favor extracting the boys as soon as possible, fearing further danger if they are forced to stay inside by more rain causing additional flooding.
 Concern increases about falling oxygen levels inside the cave.
 A former navy SEAL aiding the rescue effort dies from a lack of oxygen during his mission.

-July 7: Officials suggest that an underwater evacuation will be made in the following few days because of predictions of a rainstorm.
+July 7: Letters that the boys and their coach wrote to the boys' parents are made public.
+Officials suggest that an underwater evacuation will be made in the following few days because of predictions of a rainstorm.
 However, they say the boys' diving skills are not yet where they need to be.

 July 8: The official heading the rescue operation declares that "D-Day" has arrived as he announces the start of the operation to bring the boys and their coach out of the cave.
 Divers take four of the boys out through tight passages and flooded caverns.